prak112/DevSchool-Csharp/README.md

    - Data Structures (Arrays, Lists)
    - Classes
 - The programs are written in Visual Studio 2022 and can be run on Windows, Linux or MacOS
-- Also includes assignment from Software Developer Training at Savon Ammattiopisto (SAKKY)
+- Includes tasks and final assignment from Software Developer Training at Savon Ammattiopisto (SAKKY)

 ## Table of Contents